 All members of staff are responsible for the security of the equipment allocated to or used by them and must not allow it to be used by anyone other than in accordance with this policy.

-[The School has a secure firewall and anti-virus software in place.
+The School has a secure firewall and anti-virus software in place.
 These prevent individuals from unauthorised access and to protect the School’s network.
-The School also teach individuals about e-safety to ensure everyone is aware of how to protect the School’s network and themselves.]
+The School also teach individuals about e-safety to ensure everyone is aware of how to protect the School’s network and themselves.

 All IT Systems (in particular mobile devices) shall be protected with a secure password or passcode, or such other form of secure log-in system as approved by the IT Department.
 Biometric log-in methods can only be used if approved by the IT Department.

 All passwords must, where the software, computer, or device allows:

-[Please detail the schools password policy/procedure., i.e., how long the password has to be, how frequent it needs to be changed, how complex, whether it needs to contain a capital letter, special character and/or number]
+be at least 6 characters long including both numbers and letters;

+be changed on a regular basis;

+not be obvious or easily guessed (e.g. birthdays or other memorable dates, memorable names, events or places etc.)

-Passwords must be kept confidential and must not be made available to anyone else unless authorised by a member of the Senior Leadership Group who will liaise with the [POSITION] as appropriate and necessary.
+Passwords must be kept confidential and must not be made available to anyone else unless authorised by a member of the Senior Leadership Group who will liaise with the IT Consultant as appropriate and necessary.
 Any member of staff who discloses his or her password to another employee in the absence of express authorisation will be liable to disciplinary action under the School’s Disciplinary Policy and Procedure.
 Any member of staff who logs on to a computer using another member of staff’s password will be liable to disciplinary action up to and including summary dismissal for gross misconduct.

-If you forget your password you should notify the [POSITION] to have your access to the IT Systems restored.
+If you forget your password you should notify the IT Consultant and a member of the Leadership Team to have your access to the IT Systems restored.
 You must set up a new password immediately upon the restoration of access to the IT Systems.

 You should not write down passwords if it is possible to remember them.
 If necessary, you may write down passwords provided that you store them securely (e.g., in a locked drawer or in a secure password database).
 Passwords should never be left on display for others to see.